ShaiHabi/CyberArk/README.md

-** Analyzer.py **

-1. Goal:
+**Analyzer.py**

+**1. Goal:**
-  This Python tool is a LLM-driven tool, that looks for code vulnerabilities in C\C++ code files.
-  Thus, by using Google's GEMMA3B:1B  model.
+  This Python tool is a LLM-based analyzer that scans C/C++ source code files for potential vulnerabilities and security issues using Google's **GEMMA-3B:1B** model.
+  It analyzes the provided code and prints a list of detected vulnerabilities or security-relevant patterns found in the file.
-  The tool works locally, namely without any internet connection.
+  The tool runs entirely locally, with no internet connection required.

-2. Requirements:
+**2. Requirements:**
-   In order to use this tool, one must varify that:
+   To use this tool, make sure that:
    a.
-Google's gemma31b moodle is already exists locally in the computer.
+Google's gemma31b moodle is already downloaded and available locally in your computer.
    b.
-Those libraries are installed: transformers, torch, safetensors, huggingface_hub.
+The following Python libraries are installed: transformers, torch, safetensors, huggingface_hub.

-3. Usage:
+**3. Usage:**
-   In order to use this tool via Terminals, one must provide 2 arguments:
+   To run this tool via Terminals, provide the following arguments:
    a.
+Source File(required):
-A C/CPP file - MUST.
+       AC/CPP file - MUST.
    b.
+Model Folder Path (Optional):
-A path to a folder containing gemma31b's files - AN OPTION:
+       A path to a folder containing gemma31b's files.
+Notice:
-       i.In case the model is already exists, one can enter the actual path to the relevant folder. ii.
-Otherwise, if not providing any path, a default one will be chosen.
-This option assume there is a folder named "default_gemma31b_model" in with the model in the same folder that Analyzer.py exists.
+       i.
+If provided, one must enter the actual(not relative) path to the relevant folder. ii.
+If no path is provided, the tool uses a default **relative** path named "default_gemma31b_model".
+           In that case, make sure that this folder exists in the **same directory as "Analyzer.py"**, and that it contains all the required model files.
    c.
-In order to use the tool, write the following in the terminal:
+Example usage: :
-   >> py (or python)     Analyzer.py     file_name     path_to_model.
+   > python     Analyzer.py     file_name     path_to_model

-4. Project's architecture:
+**4. Project's architecture:**
-   The project can be seperated to 3 main sections:
+  The project is divided into three main stages:
    a.
-First, the code extract safetly (without execution of the file) the file's lines.
+Safe Reading:
+      The tool safely reads the file's contents **without executing it**, line by line.
    b.
-Second, it seperate those lines to blocks (of max size) - in order to let the modle handle them correctly.
+Block Splitting:
+     The lines are grouped into blocks (up to max size of 750 chars), to ensure compatibility with the model's input constraints.
    c.
+Model Inference:
-Lastly, the model get each block and analyst it.
-Its response is printed for the user.
+      Each block is passed to the model for analysis.
+The model's responsed for each block is printed to the user.